 Voice Texture

-Voices have texture just like fabric.
+Like fabric, voices have texture.
 Imagine touching cool, smooth satin.
 Now imagine a voice that is clear and cool, yet slippery and swirling around you.
-Likewise, imagine touching thick pile, silk velvet.
-The response is warm, deep, soft, so cushy and absolutely luxurious.
+Likewise, imagine touching thick silk velvet.
+Feeling the warm, deep, soft, pile prompts feelings of decadence.
 When you hear a velvet voice, your response is the same.
 You melt in the luxury of the sound.

 Do you wonder what your vocal texture might be?